First on the scene

 Building back stronger

-While most disasters only hit the headlines for a few days, the damage they do can last for decades.
+While most disasters and conflicts only hit the headlines for a few days, the damage they do can last for decades.
 After the news crews disappear, the Red Cross helps people rebuild their lives so they’re ready to withstand future disasters.

 This might mean creating stronger housing, or giving training that helps people find new ways to make money.
 This work can take years, but it’s absolutely vital – preparing for disasters is always more effective than reacting after they’ve happened.